canonical/rockcraft/docs/reference.rst

         - hello

 NOTE: at the moment, it is not possible to mix packages and slices in the same stage-packages field.

 Rockcraft commands
 ------------------
 Lifecycle commands
 ..................
 Lifecycle commands can take an optional parameter ``<part-name>``.
 When a part name is provided, the command applies to the specific part.
 When no part name is provided, the command applies to all parts.

 clean
 ^^^^^
 Removes a part's assets.
-When no part is provided, the entire build environment (e.g. the LXD instance) is removed
+When no part is provided, the entire build environment (e.g. the LXD instance) is removed.

 pull
 ^^^^